Haml Changelog

 Thanks to Charles Roper.

-Haml now supports a :css
+Haml now supports a :css filter

-that surrounds the filtered text with <style>
+that surrounds the filtered text with <style> and CDATA tags.

 We’ve added the cross-implementation tests from the haml-spec project to the standard Haml test suite, to be sure we remain compatible with the base functionality of the many and varied Haml implementations.